CSbyGB - Pentips

 Security misconfiguration includes missing system patches, unnecessary features enabled, lack of secure transit encryption, weak security headers, verbose error messages, and Cross-Origin Resource Sharing (CORS) policy misconfigurations.

-• It can be found manually of course, but if you want to speed up the process automatic scans are efficient to detect these.
+• It can be found manually of course, but if you want to speed up the process automatic scans are efficient to detect these (according to Corey from APISec University).

 Improper Assets Management